riparias/gbif-alert/CONTRIBUTING.md

 - Compile the PO files to MO with `$ python manage.py compilemessages`

 TODO i18n:
-- call compilemessages at deploy time (dev, prod, ci), might need more dependencies for this
+- call compilemessages at deploy time (dev, prod, ci), might need more dependencies for this.
+Dev/prod: already installed the gettext package and added the compilemessages command to scripts.
+CI: added gettext package to the workflow
 - make gettext work with Vue components
 - make sure vernacular names are translatable
 - make sure page fragments are translatable